Hatch vs New Mexico Chile: Place, Not Pepper

 Quick Comparison

-Hatch Chile measures 1K–8K SHU while New Mexico Chile registers 1K–8K SHU — roughly equal in heat.
-Hatch Chile is known for its earthy and sweet flavor (C. annuum), while New Mexico Chile offers earthy and sweet notes (C. annuum).
+Hatch Chile measures 1K–8K SHU while New Mexico Chile registers 1K–8K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Hatch Chile is known for its earthy and sweet flavor (C. annuum), while New Mexico Chile offers earthy, sweet, roasted, green-to-red notes (C. annuum).

 Hatch Chile